apollo

 Kidney

 Eltrompact 50 Tablet 14's should be used with caution in cases of renal impairment.
-Seeking a doctor's advice before starting Eltrompact 50 Tablet 14's if you have any kidney problems is advised.
+It is advised to seek doctor advice before starting Eltrompact 50 Tablet 14's if you have any kidney problems.

 bannner image